 Many of the Hoopoe stories are retold by Idries Shah, who came from Paghman, and spent 30 years of his life collecting, selecting, and translating stories from this tradition for both adults and children.
-This well-known tale is retold here by Afghan storyteller and teacher, Palwasha Bazger Salam, who remembers hearing it as a child.
+He is the author of this Hoopoe book.
 So, now these stories are read and admired by people all over the world.